lavanne1/CS_410_Final_Project/README.md

 3) Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run a software, whichever is applicable.
 4) Brief description of contribution of each team member in case of a multi-person team.

+## Purpose/ Function
+This program is intended to help usese make better decisions about making recipes.
+It essentially provides two main uses.
+  1) Evaluating a given recipe accorind the to uer's tastes
+  2) Recommending a new recipe for the user based on user's preferences

+This program will evaluate a recipe for a user based on the specific user's preferences.
+According to these proferences, this program can evaluate if a user will the the recipe is "good" or "bad" before even making the recipe.
+The intention of this functionality is to evaluate a specific recipes in which the user is interested.
+For example, the user may find a recipe online, but they aren't sure if they will like it.
+The use could simply enter the url into the program, and the program will be able to tell if the recipe is "good" or "bad" for that given user.

+The recommendation functionality is slightly different.
+This functionality looks at the database or recipes within the program and finds the recipe that the user will most likely enjoy.
+For example, if a user can't decide what to make for dinner, the user can simply ask this program for a recommendation.
+The program will then output a title and associated url of the recipe that the use will enjoy.

 ## Overview of Functions: